5 Best 2 Person Kayaks In Australia (August 2026) Tested

 State Registration Requirements

-Queensland requires registration for kayaks over 4.5 meters.
-Most tandem kayaks fall under this threshold, but verify specifications.
-Registration costs approximately $50 annually.
+Queensland: Registration is required for kayaks over 4.5 metres in length.
+Most tandem kayaks fall under this threshold, but verify your specific boat's specifications.
+Registration costs approximately $50 annually through Maritime Safety Queensland.
+All paddlers must wear approved PFDs (life jackets) at all times when on the water.

-Victorian regulations focus on safety equipment rather than registration.
-All kayakers must carry approved PFDs.
+Victoria: No registration required for recreational kayaks.
+Safe Transport Victoria regulations focus on safety equipment rather than registration.
+All kayakers must carry approved PFDs (worn or readily accessible).
 Night paddling requires white lights visible from 360 degrees.
+Powered kayaks (with motors) require separate registration.

 Frequently Asked Questions